-I received a Doctor of Education (Ed.D.) degree from the UMass - Amherst in K-12 Educational Administration with a concentration in Educational Policy & Leadership, as well as a Master of Social Work (MSW) degree from Salem State University.
-As a lifelong learner, I continue to attend school in the Harvard University Graduate School of Education's Certificate of Advanced Educational Leadership (CAEL) program and Northeastern University's Learning Analytics Graduate Certificate.
+I received a Doctor of Education (Ed.D.) degree from the UMass - Amherst in K-12 Educational Administration with a concentration in Educational Policy & Leadership, as well as a Master of Social Work (MSW) degree from Salem State University and a Certificate of Advanced Educational Leadership (CAEL) from Harvard University's Graduate School of Education.
+As a lifelong learner, I continue to attend school at Northeastern University's Learning Analytics Graduate Certificate.
 Additionally, my ongoing work with educators provides me with meaningful professional development through job-embedded collaboration.

 I am also a Senior Lecturer for Northeastern University's College of Professional Studies, a Visiting Instructor for Salem State University's Master of Social Work (MSW) program, and adjunct faculty for Assumption College's Health Advocacy Graduate Program and Continuing and Career Education department.